 If you are a person who learns quickly, it is because you know how to adapt.
 You can further nurture your adaptability skills by trying new things and challenging your ability to problem solve in various circumstances.

 As a soft skill, adaptability requires a number of other soft skills in order to be applied successfully.
 You must be able to learn quickly and put that learning into practice.
 Additionally, you must be able to recollect what you’ve discovered, so you can identify trends and make decisions accordingly.

 Ability to Learn

-People with adaptability skills are never discouraged by failure.
+People with adaptability skills are never discouraged by failure—the are open to both positive and negative change.
 For them, failure is just a part of learning.
 These leaders are always learning and willing to take risks, as long as it means that they can develop personally and professionally.
 Skills to strengthen your adaptability include:

 - Critical Thinking

 People who adapt well rarely feel the pressure to quit.
 Every challenge is exciting, and remaining dedicated to their job means pushing through even when things get hard.
 Likewise, they are able to stay positive and encourage their team members to stay focused during difficult times.
 Skills that are emblematic of persistence include:

 Often the goal is clear, but the path to get there is not.
 The “traditional” way of conducting business may not be possible or effective, because there may not be sufficient funding or staffing.
 That’s where adaptability can be an asset.
 An adaptable person will be able to source new resources and techniques that less-adaptable colleagues haven’t considered.
 An adaptable person will show resourcefulness by demonstrating:

 If you know how to adapt well to a wide variety of circumstances, then “different” doesn’t scare you as it usually does for others.
 Anything that stands out makes you curious.
 And when you get curious, you want to investigate.
 You are not afraid of ideas, suggestions, or constructive criticism.
 You often demonstrate: